 What do we know about the 5-HT1B receptor?

-5-HT1B receptors are found on the axon of presynaptic neurons in the frontal cortex, basal ganglia, and retro-medial dorsal raphe nucleus5.
-As their name suggests, these receptors control 5-HT (serotonin) release in serotonergic neurons, where they act as inhibitory auto-receptors2.
-They are also present in non-serotonergic neurons, where they act as heteroreceptors, inhibiting the release of acetylcholine, glutamate, GABA, and noradrenaline5.
+These receptors are found on the axon of presynaptic neurons in the frontal cortex, basal ganglia, and retro-medial dorsal raphe nucleus.5 As their name suggests, they control 5-HT (serotonin) release in serotonergic neurons, where they act as inhibitory auto-receptors.2 They are also present in non-serotonergic neurons, where they act as heteroreceptors, inhibiting the release of acetylcholine, glutamate, GABA, and noradrenaline.5

-Due to the range of neurotransmitters controlled by 5-HT1B, it is associated with a range of neurological functions, including mood, memory, aggression, stress sensibility, and anxiety1.
-The receptor is also present in the "extended amygdala" of the brain1, a reward circuit associated with drug reinforcement.
-It is, therefore, unsurprising that variations in the 5-HT1B gene have been associated with addiction and obsessive-compulsive disorder in humans3.
+Due to the range of neurotransmitters controlled by 5-HT1B, it is associated with a range of neurological functions, including mood, memory, aggression, stress sensibility, and anxiety.1 It is also present in the "extended amygdala" of the brain, a reward circuit associated with drug reinforcement.1 It is, therefore, unsurprising that variations in the 5-HT1B gene have been associated with addiction and obsessive-compulsive disorder in humans.3

 The 5-HT1B receptor is also present in the cardiovascular system, with high concentrations in the cerebral arteries6.
 Here 5-HT1B receptor activation leads to vasoconstriction, which may be beneficial to the treatment of migraine.
-Its expression in other arteries, such as coronary arteries, means that consideration must however be given to the potential for adverse cardiovascular effects such as coronary artery vasoconstriction.
-5-HT1B receptors also mediate inhibition of plasma extravasation6, a process by which fluid leaks from the blood vessel into the surrounding tissues.
+Its expression in other resistance arteries, such as coronary arteries, means that consideration must however be given to the potential for adverse cardiovascular effects.
+5-HT1B also mediates inhibition of plasma extravasation, where fluid leaks from blood vessels into the surrounding tissues.6

 5-HT (serotonin) model